vladimir-d/BoxView/Docs/references.md

 // array of all automatically created by BoxView constraints public private(set) var managedConstraints: [NSLayoutConstraint]
 ```
-All constraints created and managed by BoxView live until any of layout affecting properties: **Items, insets, spacing or axix** is changed, after that all managed constraints are recreated in subsequent **updateConstraints** method call.
+All constraints created and managed by BoxView remain until any of layout affecting properties: **Items, insets, spacing or axix** is changed, after that all managed constraints are recreated in subsequent **updateConstraints** method call.

 #### RTL languages
 There are no leading and trailing edges in BoxLayout.
 RTL behavior is defined by semanticContentAttribute for the whole boxView.